BLACKSTONE RIVER BIKEWAY-RI:

-To start in Providence from India Point Park (Southern End); From I-195 eastbound take exit 2.
+To start in Providence from India Point Park (Southern End); From I-195 eastbound take exit 1A.
 Turn left on India St and the India Point Park parking lot will be on your right.
-From I-195 westbound take exit 3.
+From I-195 westbound take exit 1D.
 Turn left on Gano St and spot the Gano Street parking lot on your left or continue underneath I-195.
 Take your first left and follow India St to the India Point Park parking lot on your left.
-Note; This section of the trail is not yet complete and utilizes paved and stone-dust trails along with on-road sections utilizing Bike Lanes or Bike Sharrows painted on the road.